adilmajid/privacy-for-the-paranoid/README.md

 A master checklist to secure your online life.

 This is a work in progress.
+Comments and feedback are much appreciated.
 If you have any suggestions, please submit a PR or tweet [@adilmajid](https://www.twitter.com/adilmajid).

 Note: I'm not affiliated with any products linked below, nor do I get any kind of commission/freebies/highfives for linking to them.
 They're just good products for the job that I have used.

+Disclaimer: this is a list of good practices, but no guarantees, obviously.

 ### Table of Contents
 - [TLDR](#tldr)